JnyJny/articles/python/python_clis.md

 Finally, there are _many_ third-party packages for parsing command-line arguments in Python.
 I've only presented the ones I like or have used.
-It is entirely fine and expected for you to like and use different packages.
+It is entirely fine and expected for you to like and/or use different packages.
 My advice is to start with these and see where you end up.